TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2022/09/astounding-new-webb-image-reveals-tens-of-thousands-of-young-stars/" >🔗</a> **[Arstechnica]** Astounding new Webb image reveals tens of thousands of young stars
 - <a href="https://arstechnica.com/science/2022/09/european-space-chief-cannot-see-a-return-to-cooperation-with-russia/" >🔗</a> **[Arstechnica]** European space chief “cannot see” a return to cooperation with Russia
 - <a href="https://spacenews.com/south-korean-lunar-orbiter-succeeds-in-critical-trajectory-correction-maneuver/" >🔗</a> **[SpaceNews]** South Korean lunar orbiter succeeds in critical trajectory correction maneuver
 - <a href="https://spacenews.com/china-performs-two-launches-inside-two-hours/" >🔗</a> **[SpaceNews]** China performs two launches inside two hours
 - <a href="https://www.teslarati.com/starlink-maritime-instagrammed-superyacht/" >🔗</a> **[Teslarati]** Starlink Maritime deployed on the most Instagrammed superyacht
-- <a href="https://www.nasaspaceflight.com/2022/09/iss-update-august-22/" >🔗</a> **[NASASpaceflight]** Research, spacewalks, and maintenance: Expedition 67’s final month aboard the ISS

 ### Launch-related News 🚀